Divided Dieudonn\'e crystals: Explicit divided Dieudonn e crystals

 \begin{Defn} An HPD stratification on a $\u D$-window $\u M$ is an isomorphism of $\u D(1)$-windows $\varepsilon:p_0^*\u M\cong p_1^*\u M$ such that $q_{02}^*\varepsilon=q_{12}^*\varepsilon\circ q_{01}^*\varepsilon$ over $\u D(2)$.
 Let $\Win(\u S)^{\HPD}$ be the category of $\u D$-windows with an HPD stratification. \end{Defn}

 \begin{Prop} There is an equivalence $\Win(\u D)^\nabla\cong\Win(\u D)^{\HPD}$. \end{Prop}

-The proof is standard, but some care is required because the base change of windows is not just the tensor product in all components.
+The proof is standard, but some care is required because the base change of windows is not \chang{given by} the tensor product in all components.
 Let us first recall the explicit description of the rings $D(m)$.
 Let

 Since $E(m)$ is an augmented PD $A$-algebra, \cite[I Cor.~1.7.2]{Berthelot:CohCristalline} implies that

 with respect to $A\to E(m)$ by the last factor and $A\to E(n)$ by the first factor, and

 with respect to $A\to E(m)$ by any of the factors; this is also a consequence of \cite[IV Cor.~1.3.5]{Berthelot:CohCristalline}.
 It follows that